 - To read log entries using the Google Cloud CLI, see Reading log entries.

 You can control how your log entries are routed and stored.
-The Logs Router checks each log entry against existing rules to determine which log entries to discard, which log entries to store in Cloud Logging, and which log entries to include in exports to other destinations.
+The Log Router checks each log entry against existing rules to determine which log entries to discard, which log entries to store in Cloud Logging, and which log entries to include in exports to other destinations.

 For details, see Routing and storage overview.

-Log entries are stored in logs buckets for a specified length of time and are then deleted.
-For more information, see Storing logs.
+Log entries are stored in log buckets for a specified length of time and are then deleted.
+For more information, see custom retention.

 For information on logs pricing, see Logging pricing.